 Tony Harris NDB is our short course Director, is a bee farmer and an active member of Moray Beekeepers Association in Scotland where he manages 150 hives.
 He is an assessor for the Scottish Beekeepers Association (SBA), a Honey Judge, a BBKA Correspondence Course tutor and a regular contributor to beekeeping publications in England and Scotland.
 Tony is a former general secretary of the SBA and in 2015 attained the National Diploma in Beekeeping qualification.
 He gives talks and lectures to community and beekeeping groups on all matters relating to bees, the environment and conservation.

 Adam Leitch NDB, Short Course Tutor

-Adam Leitch NDB is a member of Reigate Beekeepers in Surrey.
+Adam Leitch NDB is Vice-Chairman of the National Diploma in Beekeeping NDB examination board and a member of Reigate Beekeepers in Surrey.
 He passed his NDB exam in 2015, having already obtained his BBKA Master Beekeeper and Microscopy Certificate.
 Adam is an examiner for the BBKA (Basic & General Husbandry), a correspondence course tutor for BBKA module students, and writes the monthly beginner articles for Beecraft.
 He teaches practical beekeeping weekly at Reigate Beekeepers club apiary at a range of levels.
 He gives talk to beekeeping groups on all aspects of beekeeping, including botany and anatomy, provides support to study groups and (when time allows) runs evening classes on Modules & General Husbandry.